drrobotk/drrobotk.github.io/cv.md

 ### **Data Scientist (Higher Executive Officer)** - *Contract with [JSA Umbrella Company](https://workwellsolutions.com/)* - [Office for National Statistics](https://www.ons.gov.uk/)

 **June 2021 - March 2022**
--   Working in the Economics Statistics Group (ESG) as part of Emerging Platforms Delivery Support (EPDS).
+-   Working in the Economics Statistics Group (ESG) as part of Reproducible Data Science and Analysis (RDSA), formerly known as Emerging Platforms Delivery Support (EPDS).
 -   Extracting, analysing and interpreting large amounts of data from a range of sources, using algorithmic, data mining, machine learning and statistical tools in Python and R.
 -   Researched and implemented multilateral price indices, using calculations, imputation and time series extension methods in Python, for Big Data [alternative data sources](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/introducingalternativedataintoconsumerpricestatisticsaggregationandweights/2021-11-09) (scanner and webscraped data) and [new index methods](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/newindexnumbermethodsinconsumerpricestatistics/2020-09-01) processed via Spark for the Consumer Prices Alternative Data Sources ETL Reproducible Analytical Pipeline.
 -   Developed and maintained data pipelines and data visualisations using Python, SQL, Spark and Cloudera.
--   Delivered a presentation titled *Introduction to Pandas UDFs* to my team and department as part of a regular Data Science seminar series in EPDS.
+-   Delivered a presentation titled *Introduction to Pandas UDFs* to my team and department as part of a regular Data Science seminar series in RDSA.
 -   Became a member of the [Data Science and High-performance computing](https://gss.civilservice.gov.uk/guidance/methodology/information-on-specific-methods/#data-science-and-high-performance-computing) (DaSH) expert group, the [Index Numbers Expert Group](https://gss.civilservice.gov.uk/guidance/methodology/information-on-specific-methods/#index-numbers) (INEG) and the EPDS induction team onboarding new starters.

 ### **Mathematics, Software and Technology Consultant** - Self-employed